smxi/inxi/README.txt

 confirm things like ram capacity with a reputable hardware source, like crucial.com, which has the best ram hardware tool I know of.

-Some might, correctly, note the insanity of writing a huge gawk program wrapped in thousands of lines of bash, but this ignores the absolute core mission of inxi: to always work on all systems all the time.
+Tthe absolute core mission of inxi is to always work on all systems all the time.
 Well, all linux systems with the core tools inxi requires to operate installed.
 Ie, not android, yet.
 What this means is this: you can have a 10 year old box, or probably 15, not sure, and you can install today's inxi on it, and it will run.
 It won't run fast, but it will run.
 I test inxi on a 200 MHz  laptop from about 1998 to keep it honest.
-That's also what was used to optimize the code.
+That's also what was used to optimize the code at some points, since differences appear as seconds, not 10ths of seconds.

-In other words, inxi will not fail on a bash/gawk update, and you can generally count on Bash and Gawk being installed on any real GNU/Linux system.
-Well, they should be, although for some perverse reason Ubuntu refuses to include gawk, which is gnu awk, in their base install.
-Why gawk? because that's the most commonly available language for parsing data and creating reports.
-Arcane, yes, obsolete? yes, works? yes.
-Bash is interactive, and is available on almost all GNU/Linux systems.
-Do I like Bash or Gawk?
-No, I don't.
-But nothing comes close to the long term reliability and stability of gawk/bash/sed/grep, nothing is even remotely close.
-I keep looking, but language after language prove themselves to not be valid candidates for this core stability requirement as they change or break their APIs with new releases, along with not being parts of a generic core GNU/Linux install.

-This is why, for example, some Bash 4 things that would be nice to have in inxi are not used, to not break backward compatibility.
-It is a show stopper bug if an inxi update breaks something that was working in an old system.

-But why gawk instead of awk?
-That is an issue that has plagued inxi for a long time, the bottom line is this: both bash and awk are such inferior languages overall that the only way to really get them to work in a complex scenario like inxi is to use the most advanced version of awk possible, which is gnu awk, aka, gawk.
-Gawk has: case insensitive switches (critical for parsing garbage random system data), gensub (search and replace like sed).
+Once inxi has moved to Perl 5.x, from Bash / Gawk, the commitment to always work on all hardware no matter how old the OS, with reason, is not changed. inxi is being written, and tested, on Perl as old as 5.08, and will work on any system that runs Perl 5.08 or later.
+Pre 3.0.0 inxi will also run on any system no matter how old, within reason, so there should be no difference.

 =====================================================================
 BSD SUPPORT